Mattia-Ruta/notes/linux/Harddrives Tools.md

 # PV's, VG's, and LV's
 Only use these if you want to pool more than one HDD into a filesystem

+You have to partition the harddrives involved to the 'Linux LVM' type of partition

 # Physical Volumes (PV)
 The physical harddrive/partition to be pooled